slavickk/ephysix/README.md

  it is not recommended to turn on in working mode

 ## Pipeline debug control
- Switch on set  DEBUG_MODE environment variablede
+ Switch on set  DEBUG_MODE environment variable, if DEBUG_MODE is absent , debugging info is switch off.

+## Pipeline save history control
+ Switch on set  LOG_HISTORY_MODE environment variable, if LOG_HISTORY_MODE is absent , logging input/output streams are switch off.

 ## About OpenApi support
  HTTPReceiver also support Swagger emulation (based on json definition) .
 Each call transform to internal structure and after transfomation convert internal structure to return method of call.